JaimeCababie/OP-L/README.md

 # OP-L
-## The OP-L is an portable progrmable RGB with a handle.
+## The OP-L is a portable programmable RGB with a handle.
 ![image](https://user-images.githubusercontent.com/98760075/169195585-2c031e6e-ce47-465b-a5a6-c0676219cad4.png)

-It is designeg for work ilumination, outdoor ilumination, and for video recordings.
+It is designed for work illumination, outdoor illumination, and for video recordings.
-- The case is 3D printed using ABS like resin.
+- The case is 3D printed using ABS-like resin.
 - It uses an acrylic panel as a difuser.
-- The It uses a matrix ws2812b addressable LEDs, soldered to hand mande printed circuit board.
+- The It uses matrix ws2812b addressable LEDs, soldered by a hand-made printed circuit board.
-- The OP-L uses a QTPY  as the brains of the operations.
+- The OP-L uses a QTPY  as the brains of the operation.
-- To interact with the OP-L There are programable rotary enconders conected via I2C to the QTPY.
+- To interact with the OP-L, there are programable rotary enconders connected via I2C to the QTPY.
-- It has a 4000 mAh battery that lasts as for more than 2 hours in medium brightness.
+- It has a 4000 mAh battery that lasts for more than 2 hours in medium brightness.
-- Its articulated handle can be adjusted for different positions, or removed to connect to a tripod.
+- It's articulated handle can be adjusted for different positions, or removed to connect to a tripod.

 ### Programing:
 The OP-L was programmed using Arduino IDE
-The I2C Encoders example from adafruit was used to connect multiple encoders to the QTPY usind Stemma Connect.
+The I2C Encoders example from Adafruit was used to connect multiple encoders to the QTPY usind Stemma Connect.
 Each Seesaw component needs to have a different address for the I2C protocol to work, you can find the Diferent available addresses in this [page](https://learn.adafruit.com/i2c-addresses/the-list) from Adafruit.

-For rotary encoders the available addresses are:
+For rotary encoders, the available addresses are:
 > 0x36 through 0x3D

 ![image](https://user-images.githubusercontent.com/98760075/169197235-8c63146c-09c5-4231-9703-6ce4a8748de4.png)

-The address on the rotary encoder can be modified by clossing either the A0, A1, or A2 on the back of the circuit board. or a combination of them to get up to 8 different I2C addresses.
+The address on the rotary encoder can be modified by closing the A0, A1, or A2 on the back of the circuit board. or a combination of them to get up to 8 different I2C addresses.
 For more informaion visit the [I2C QT Rotary Encoder Guide](https://learn.adafruit.com/adafruit-i2c-qt-rotary-encoder)

-The Sketch Loops through the diferent addresses and declare them as encoders to find which ones are connected and declare them as inputs.
+The Sketch loops through the diferent addresses and declare them as encoders to find which ones are connected and declare them as inputs.

     for (uint8_t enc = 0; enc < sizeof(found_encoders); enc++) {
     // See if we can find encoders on this address